sohandillikar/sta141b-project/README.md

 #### Step 2: Filtering and mapping crime severities

 We wrote a script in `crime_severity_mapping.py` that removed non-Davis crimes (case numbers that did not start with 'C') and mapped each crime to a severity level on a scale of 1 to 10.
 We saved this new dataset to `crimes_v2.csv`.

+#### Step 3: Geocoding all crimes

+In `crime_geocoding.py`, we geocoded all the crimes street addresses to retrieve their latitude and longitude coordinates.
+We exported this data to `crimes_v3.csv`.